 - 1 tsp Salt

-- Melt butter in a microwave-safe bowl and set aside to let it slightly cool.
+- Melt butter and set aside to slightly cool.

-- In a medium bowl, combine flour, baking powder, corn starch, and salt.
-Whisk well to mix and set aside.
+- In a medium bowl, whisk flour, corn starch, baking powder, and salt.
+Set aside.